5 Mistakes to Avoid When Cooking a Leg of Lamb

-Follow this tip: For a more tender and juicy piece of meat, allow the lamb to rest for at least 15 minutes after removing it from the oven.
-This is plenty of time for the meat's juices to redistribute throughout the cut, so they end up on your plate, and not on the cutting board.
+Follow this tip: For a more tender and juicy piece of lamb, allow the meat to rest for at least 15 minutes after removing it from the oven.
+This is plenty of time for the meat’s juices to redistribute throughout the cut, so they end up on your plate, and not on the cutting board.

 5. Slicing the meat the wrong way.